CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/assignments/cs2053-w2021-lab-assignment-1.md

 ## Unity uses C# not Java
 Java and C# are so close we will not cover the differences in class formally, you are expected to pick up on this on your own.
 Students have had no problem making this transition in past years.
 However, here is a great reference on [C# for Java Developers](https://nerdparadise.com/programming/csharpforjavadevs) that covers the main differences, it is worth skimming this before you go any further.

-## Part 1 - to be Completed January 18
+## Part 1 - to be completed January 18
 The goal of first lab is to get every one acquainted with Unity and the lab environment.
 There will be nothing to submit for Part 1.

 First, you will need to initiate the project by following the GitHub invitation link, cloning it to your local computer and opening it in Unity.
 See [Instructions for Working with GitHub](https://cs-2053-winter-2021.github.io/en_CA/#!pages/CS2053-working-with-git.md).